bbbbbr/gbdk-gb-4-player/README.md

 When only one player is connected to the DMG-07 then the objective is just to make as long a snake as possible.

+Tip: You can enter the Konami code on the title screen of any participating console and the game will run in an alternate Snafu-like gameplay mode.

 # Controls
 - Move Snake: D-PAD
 - Pause: START